 Best friends are one of the most wonderful, blessed gifts life can dish out.
-If you are lucky enough to have a few, a couple or just one ‘bestie’ who stay with you for life, you are lucky.
+If you are lucky enough to have a few, a couple or just one ‘bestie’ who will stay with you for life, you are lucky.
 I am fortunate enough to have a few.
 They know who they are, and I would not exchange them for anything.

 Like most of the population, I have gone through the tough and challenging times life has to offer.
 When the tough times are in, it’s my mates who become my backbone, offering the unconditional friendship, beyond anything one can imagine.
 We have had some hilarious, precious moments that I would not trade for all the diamonds in the world (and I really like… no, no love diamonds).

 I am old enough now to truly reflect on the past and realise how lucky I am to have them in my life.
-My take is that you are much better off having a handful of best friends that you can rely on and love you, rather than trying to be mates with everyone.
+My take is that you are much better off having a handful of best friends that you can rely on and that love you, rather than trying to be mates with everyone.

 - They don’t judge you, no matter how much of an idiot you make of yourself;